• Skip to primary navigation

 Water, coffee powder, sugar and cardamom added to the coffee pot.

-Note – Keep a close eye on the pot to make sure the coffee doesn’t boil over.
+Note – Keep a close eye on the pot to ensure the coffee doesn’t boil.
 A boiled-over Armenian-style coffee is no good.

 The coffee will begin to form bubbles on the edges and rise in some time.
 Don’t let it boil over!